panjutorials/demo-repo/README.md

 # A Todo Project

-This project is about a todo app in JavaFX
+This project is about a todo app in JavaFX using MaterialFX .
 ## Sub Headline